Calibration of the strain amplitude recorded with DAS using a strainmeter array: Comparison of strain measurements

 \subsection{Strain transfer rate}

 By fitting the strainmeter data to the DAS data with a linear regression, we compute the \Tstraintransfer{}

 where $x_k$ is the DAS time series of \Tfiberstrain\ and $y_k$ is the strainmeter time series of \Trockstrain.
 Data are filtered by a Butterworth high-pass (0.05~Hz, 4th order) and low-pass (0.1~Hz, 4th order).
 The average is thus removed from the signals prior to the computation.
 Fig.~\ref{fig:str:ncc} (left) shows the \Tstraintransfer\ $\Sstr$ and Table~\ref{tab:strain:transfer:rate} summarizes the ranges of values.
 They are between 0.13 and 0.53 in all cases and primarily depend on location and cable type.
+The variability in the values calculated for a single installation (i.e., one cable at one location) is depicted using a violin plot, where the edges illustrate the density of dots in Fig.~\ref{fig:str:ncc}.

-The scatter observed in the distribution for one cable at one location is smaller than the differences to the other combinations.
-The character of scatter of values does not significantly differ between cables or locations.
-Differences between colocated fibers in the same cable and location are smaller than 0.05 in most cases.
-We also find no discernible correlation of \Tstraintransfer\ with signal amplitude, back-azimuth or other earthquake specific parameters (see Figs.~\SMRfigstrvsbaz{} and \SMRfigSTRfNCC{} in the supplemental material for example).
+The variability within individual violin plots is smaller than the differences between the median values for different cables and locations.
+This observation remains consistent across all considered installations, regardless of cable type or location.
+It underlines the significance of the differences observed between the installations.
+Differences between colocated fibers for the same cable, location, and event are smaller than 0.05 in almost all cases, which lets us rule out that fiber related causes (like optical fading) would dominate the observed differences.
+We find no discernible correlation of \Tstraintransfer\ with signal amplitude, back-azimuth or other earthquake specific parameters (see Figs.~\SMRfigstrvsbaz{} and \SMRfigSTRfNCC{} in the supplemental material for example).

 The largest values of \Tstraintransfer\ are found for the tight-buffered cable, which was expected.
 Although the loose-tube cable in the \Lanton\ is loaded down by sandbags as well, its \Tstraintransfer\ is the lowest among all fibers.
 Hence, we do not observe a significant benefit from sand and sandbags to improve overall coupling.